Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 pounds £
 yen ¥
 ```
-**symbols.txt** defines the conversion for many of the symbols within LaTeX.
-Pairs of values are separated with a space.
+**symbols.txt** defines names of symbols within LaTeX.
 Instances of `\name` will be replaced with the symbol corresponding to `name`, as defined in the file.

 Eg. `\yen` is converted into `¥`.

 Comments can be included in the file using the `#` prefix and blank lines are ignored.
+Pairs of values are separated with a space.

 ### symbols/spacing_chars.txt:
 ```